hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - programmer understands how data flows
             - to provide basis for technical writers
             - provide reference for programmers
+        - why (new programmer working on project)
+            - Program listing (can see full details of code)
+            - List of variables (to follow the parameters)
+            - Program flowchart (overview of program)
+            - Notes (know where to start)
+            - Test plans + results (can check code)
+            - Known bugs (to correct)
+            - Purpose of software + reasons for choosing library (instead of custom code)
+            - Input and output data formats (write code to match)
         - information to include
             - comments explaining how code works
             - comments on use of variables